Billy Porter: Career

 Porter appeared on American talent show Star Search in 1992 and won $100,000, appearing on the same show as other future stars, such as a young Britney Spears.

 Porter played Teen Angel in the 1994 Broadway revival of Grease.
 Other shows he has been in include Miss Saigon on Broadway (1991; 1999), Topdog/Underdog at City Theatre (2004), Jesus Christ Superstar and Dreamgirls at Pittsburgh Civic Light Opera (2004), and the song cycles Myths and Hymns and Songs for a New World (Off-Broadway, 1995).
+His single "Show Me" was released on July 15, 1997.

 Porter wrote and performed in his one-person autobiographical show, Ghetto Superstar (The Man That I Am) at Joe's Pub in New York City in February and March 2005.
 He was nominated for "Outstanding New York Theater: Broadway & Off Broadway Award" at the 17th GLAAD Media Awards.

 In September 2010, Porter appeared as Belize in Signature Theatre Company's 20th Anniversary production of Tony Kushner's Angels in America.

 Porter's star on the Hollywood Walk of Fame.

 Porter originated the role of "Lola" in Kinky Boots on Broadway in 2013, with songs by Cyndi Lauper, book by Harvey Fierstein and directed/choreographed by Jerry Mitchell.
 Porter won both the 2013 Drama Desk Award for Outstanding Actor in a Musical and Tony Award for Best Actor in a Musical for this role.

 Porter has also appeared in several films.
 He played a major role as Shiniqua, a drag queen who befriends Angel (David Norona) and Lee (Keivyn McNeill Graves) in Seth Michael Donsky's Twisted (1997), an adaptation of Oliver Twist.
 He has also appeared on The RuPaul Show.

-He has had a musical career with three solo albums released, Billy Porter on DV8/A&M Records in 1997, At the Corner of Broadway + Soul in 2005 on Sh-K-Boom Records and Billy's Back on Broadway (Concord Music Group) in 2014.
+He has had a musical career with three solo albums: Billy Porter on DV8/A&M Records in 1997; At the Corner of Broadway + Soul in 2005 on Sh-K-Boom Records; and Billy's Back on Broadway (Concord Music Group) in 2014.
 He featured in a number of songs in the tribute album It's Only Life: The Songs of John Bucchino in 2006, released on PS Classics.
 He sings on Adam Guettel's 1999 album Myths and Hymns studio cast album on Nonesuch Records.
 He also covered "Only One Road" that was included on the Human Rights Campaign compilation album Love Rocks.